 Close Embrace and Open Embrace (III)

-A simple look, a gesture, a smile, an eye contact, his askance to lead, her acceptance to be led, all done without any need of verbal communication.
+A simple look, a gesture, a smile, an eye contact, his invitation to lead, her acceptance to follow, all done without any need of verbal communication.
 As the music compels them, she comes close to him, they embrace… they feel each other breathe, they feel the passionate song unfold, it flows through their bodies, invigorating them, stirring emotions, which they both share… They can be strangers in real life, but as long as they are in this tango moment, they can be anyone they want… You don't have to know the person or even want to know them.
 Time ceases to exist during this moment.
 Both dancers are moving to the music, listening for it to tell them what to do… They slow down, pause, accelerate, suspend, all in the moment… almost as being possessed by the music.
 Outside of this moment is the real world, with its everyday problems, solutions, responsibilities, deadlines… but not here, not now… Now it is only tango, a refuge, a moment of surreal experience of desire, longing… words are not meant to describe it.

 The social aspect of milonga is fascinating.
 It holds anticipation, surprise, heavenly music, moments of contact and separation.
 The challenge and satisfaction of rhythmically moving in unison with another person is what lures us to Tango.
 The experience is both physical and surreal.
 In three minutes of a song, you can experience a rollercoaster of emotions, but you will not experience them alone.
 For in those three minutes there will be a person embracing you, sharing what they are feeling with you… all without a single word being spoken… pure, raw emotions expressed through motion.”